Written by Joel Surnow & Michael Loceff

 Original Air Date: 5th March, 2002

-Since it’s lunchtime, everyone is entitled to a little break, and there’s a definite vibe of recharging the batteries to this hour of 24.
-Jack pretty much spends the hour being interrogated, and even grabbing a bite to eat, while Teri and Kim spend the hour at the hospital.
+Since it’s lunchtime, everyone is entitled to a little break, and there’s a definite vibe of recharging the batteries to this episode; Jack pretty much spends the hour being interrogated, and even grabbing a bite to eat, while Teri and Kim spend the duration of the episode at the hospital.

 There’s a subtle suggestion that maybe the writers are winging it here and one of the great things about the writers on this show was how honest they were about not having a grand plan.